SlitherinPython/cs50-final-project/README.md

 *Added audio between timer/music transitions*
 I looked for a few suitable sound effects online and added the appropriate delays for the music to play properly between transitions.

+**Day 7:**

+*I added a settings page*
+I created a settings logo in the start menu early on in the project and I finally got to working on it.
+I used a bootstrap and some simple html.

+*Added settings functionality (doesn't include using the settings chosen by user yet)* I used a json file to store the user preferences and linked the renderer file to the main process (which basically means I get to access the file system and therefore allow me to edit config.json with just javascript).
+Now, I can get the json file in the renderer process and edit the json file in the renderer process.
+This'll allow me to render the user's previous settings and implement their new settings when they save their changes.